Significant-Gravitas/AutoGPT-Code-Ability/README.md

 Simply set the database `port` you took note of above (e.g. 5432).

-Then, take this oppertunity to update the .env with your OpenAI key.
+Then, take this opportunity to update the .env with your OpenAI key and your Github token.

 Once you've updated the .env file with this info, launch a Poetry Shell:
 ```